Working Girls (1986 film): Plot

-Molly, a Yale graduate in her late twenties living New York City, works in a Manhattan brothel to support herself and her girlfriend, Diane.
+Molly, a Yale graduate in her late twenties living in New York City, works in a Manhattan brothel to support herself and her girlfriend Diane.
 Dawn, a college student, and Gina, an aspiring boutique owner, also work in the brothel, entertaining various male clients while Lucy, the brothel madam, is out shopping.
 In Lucy's absence, the three women covertly misrepresent their sessions in the books to keep more of the money.
 Jerry, a regular client and middle-aged construction foreman, engages in a threesome with Molly and Gina.
 Gina gives him a prostate massage before he engages in aggressive sex with her.

-John, another regular client, nervously enters the brothel but leaves in a rush before having sex with any of the women.
-Later, Gina tells Molly that she recently broke up with her boyfriend; although he knew about her work and apparently did not mind, Gina wondered how he could love her given her occupation.
+Another regular client named John nervously enters the brothel but makes an excuse and leaves in a rush before having sex with any of the women.
+Later Gina tells Molly that she recently broke up with her boyfriend; although he knew about her work and apparently did not mind, Gina wondered how he could love her given her occupation.
 Molly subsequently confesses to Gina that Diane does not know she is a prostitute.
 Fred, another client, visits Molly to engage in a sexual roleplay fantasy in which she pretends to be blind.

 Lucy returns from her shopping trip and chastises the women for smoking weed inside the brothel and not keeping the common area tidy.
 She then proceeds to flaunt the expensive clothing she has purchased for a ski trip.
 Robert, a young financial advisor, and Joseph, an older attorney, both enter the brothel to meet with the women.
 Lucy engages in a discussion with Robert about what to do with her supply of gold.

-Molly goes to have sex with Joseph and is preemptively warned by Lucy that Joseph likes "light" BDSM, which she typically does not allow the girls to engage in, but makes an exception for Joseph.
-Miles, Lucy's boyfriend, visits the brothel and is introduced to several of the girls along with a number of other clients.
-Debbie, a new employee at the brothel, is casually told by Lucy to not be upset should she make less than the other girls, as she is black and the brothel's clientele tends to prefer white women.
+Molly goes to have sex with Joseph and is preemptively informed by Lucy that Joseph likes "light" dominance, which she normally doesn't have her girls provide, but makes an exception for Joseph.
+Lucy's boyfriend Miles visits the brothel and is introduced to several of the girls along with a number of other clients.
+A new girl, Debbie, is hired, and is told by Lucy to not be upset should she make less than the other girls, as she is black and the brothel's clientele tends to prefer white women.